raspberryflapper/portfolio/README.md

 This reposit is divided into two main folders:

-In the Python folder -  you may find some codes for optimization and data fitting, utilizing methods such as Gradient Descent, Steepest Gradient Descent, and Bisection methods to solve for the optimal learning rate.
+In the Python folder -  you will find codes utilizing variety of numerical methods and algorithms, such as Gradient Descent, Steepest Gradient Descent, Newtonw's Method, Thomas algorithm, and Bisection method, for optimization, data fitting, and solving for the optimal learning rate.
+In different projects/codes, reader can observe different skillsets used, whehter that be fitting a data in the Least Square sense or handling a Jacobian matrix to solve a second order ODE with a second order finite difference method.
+Lastly, some codes are written for calculating the Residual Square Sum for the analysis of the found optimal parameters.
-These codes were mainly used for data fitting and finding the optimal parameters.
-Some codes are for Least Square Error analysis of the found parameters and finite difference method (2nd order accuracy) to solve second order ODE.

 In the C++ folder - you may find implementations of method such as Newton's, Secant, Trapezoid, and etc. Mainly, these codes were written for a numerical methods class, after I have taken considerable amount of time off from C++ coding, so I preemptively apologize for their unpolishedness.